Aayushshah196/Aayushshah196.github.io/content/posts/sample.md

 +++
+title = "404 Not Found"
-title = "Sample Post for testing" date = "2022-02-22"
+date = "2022-02-22"
 author = "Aayush Shah Kanu"
 readingTime = true
-cover = "img/cover.jpg"
+cover = "images/error404.png"
-description = "This post is for testing purpose only"
+description = "Currently in the process of writing a new blog post"
 +++